 How to Avoid Non-Usable Byproducts

-To ensure your cooking oil can be recycled, follow SeQuential’s best practices and make sure your used cooking oil and collection container remain clean and free of unusable byproducts., Carefully skimming the fats off of the used cooking oil, and doing frequent, visual inspections of your oil before you put it into your container will ensure that your used cooking oil is debris and food-free.
+To ensure your cooking oil can be recycled, follow SeQuential’s best practices for keeping used cooking oil and collection containers clean and free of unusable byproducts.
+Carefully skimming the fats off of the used cooking oil, and doing frequent, visual inspections of your oil before you put it into your container will ensure that your used cooking oil is debris and food-free.
 Periodically you should scrape the grate at the top of your collection container to remove fats and other byproducts that can clog the container and make it easier to introduce non-usable materials into the bin.
 Make sure everyone who has access to your container knows that it is meant only for cooking oil.